huisaddison/blog-theme/README.md

   properly in `metadata.inc.html`.
 * Tune the 'huisaddison/blog' header to link to my base website and the blog, respectively.
+* Insert the current year in the footer dynamically using datetime.
+* Grab jinja vars (?) for home site url, blog source, etc. from pelicanconf.

 More features will be added as the need arises.
 Currently on my todo list:
 * Revamp `index.html` so it only shows a fixed amount of content from the